ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

 #### Accounts

 - Create an account with [mbed developer](https://developer.mbed.org).
-- Using your mbed developer credentials, check that you can log into [mbed Cloud Connect](https://connector.mbed.com).
+- Using your mbed developer credentials, check that you can log into [mbed Device Connector](https://connector.mbed.com).
 - Create and set up an IBM Bluemix account:
     - Go to the [Bluemix Dashboard](https://console.ng.bluemix.net/).
     - Click **Sign up**.